cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 ## Configuring Test Retries

-Starting with Cypress 5.0, if any tests fail, they will be automatically:
+If any tests fail, they will be automatically:

-- Retried up to two times (for a total of three attempts) in `cypress run` mode
+- Retried up to 2 times (for a total of 3 attempts) in `cypress run` mode
 - Run normally with no retries in `cypress open` mode

 The reason for this distinction is to avoid wasting developer time by preventing unnecessary runs while a test is being worked on.

-If you need more information on how to migrate to 5.x, please see our official migration guide here.

 ### Global Configuration

-If you need to change the number of attempts being made across your entire test suite for both `cypress run` and `cypress open`, you can configure this in your `cypress.json` by defining the `retries` property and giving it the desired number.
+If you need to change the number of attempts being made across your entire test suite for both `cypress run` and `cypress open`, you can configure this in your {% url "configuration file" command-line#cypress-open-config-file-lt-config-file-gt %} (`cypress.json` by default) by defining the `retries` property and giving it the desired number.

 ```jsx
 {